crazychenz/vinnie.work/website/docs/EmbeddedSystemsAnalysis/InitialVisualAnalysis/InternalVisualInspection.md

 ### Stickers

 At times you may find that an IC has a sticker or "holographic" certification image and whatnot.
-Always capture what you can from these, but kow that they sometimes hide details about the chip.
+Always capture what you can from these, but know that they sometimes hide details about the chip.
 Carefully peeling away the stickers can reveal identifiers that lead to datasheets and other relevant information. **Note:** Using any kind of adhesive remover is likely to remove painted markings from the chip.

 ![Chip with sticker](./Visual_Inspection/BIOS-with-sticker.jpg)